Home for Global Students

 living in Loyal Heights

-Loyal Heights is considered one of the safest neighborhoods in Seattle Washington.
+Loyal Heights is considered one of the safest neighborhoods in Seattle, Washington.
 It is near Seattle Pacific University and just a few blocks from Shilshole Bay.
-Shilshole Bay boasts attractions such as the Seattle Sailing Club, the Seattle Corinthian Yacht Club, and Fish Finders Private Charters, where offers a variety of recreational activities.
-The safe Seattle neighborhood is also notable for its shopping malls like Bellevue Square and University Village.
+Shilshole Bay boasts attractions such as the Seattle Sailing Club, the Seattle Corinthian Yacht Club, and Fish Finders Private Charters, which offer a variety of recreational activities.
+The safe Seattle neighborhood is also notable for its shopping malls, such as Bellevue Square and University Village.

 #3 Madrona